+Berger and DeYoung (2006) show that technological progress has facilitated the geographic expansion of the banking industry.
 Specifically, ATMs, POS terminals and similar technologies can potentially reduce the costs of asset convertibility for households over time (Berger et al., 1996).
 Carlton and Frankel (1995) reported higher volumes and lower costs after the merger of competing ATM systems.
+Analysing customer switching effects, Massoud et al. (2006) find that higher ATM surcharges result in a greater market share of deposits of larger banks and a lower market share for smaller banks.
 The distribution network of payment services plays a crucial role as it attracts customers to the bank and generates more revenue in retail banking and other related business lines.
 At the same time, these retail payment transaction technologies reduce the labour cost for banks and have the potential to reduce the costs of handling cash.
 Columba (2009) shows that transaction-technology innovation, i.e. the diffusion of ATM and POS technologies, has a negative effect on the demand for currency in circulation, while the overall effect on M1 is positive.
 In other words, transaction technologies and sophistication, e.g. ATM and POS networks, help banks to improve their overall performance.
+Amromin and Charkravorti (2009) show that demand for small-denomination currency decreases with greater debit card usage and with greater retail market consolidation.